-HIS 244: Europe in the 20th Century
+HIS 244: Europe in the 20th Century (formerly HIST 242)

 An introductory survey of the diplomatic, political, social and intellectual history of Europe from 1914 to present.
 Class: 3 hours per week.
 Prerequisite: grade of C or higher in another college history course.
 (Sp) 3 credits